htzheng/CM-GAN-Inpainting/README.md

 [arXiv](https://arxiv.org/abs/2203.11947)|[pdf paper](CM_GAN.pdf)|[Project](https://github.com/htzheng/CM-GAN-Inpainting/)
 <!-- |[Demo Video](https://github.com/htzheng/CM-GAN-Inpainting/tree/main/figures/demo) -->

-We plan to release the online demo and our dataset soon.

-The official repo of **CM-GAN** (**C**ascaded **M**odulation **GAN**) for Image Inpainting.
+The official repo for **CM-GAN** (**C**ascaded **M**odulation **GAN**) for Image Inpainting.
 We introduce a new cascaded modulation design that cascades global modulation with spatial adaptive modulation for better hole filling.
 We also introduce an object-aware training scheme to facilitate better object removal.
 CM-GAN significantly improves the existing state-of-the-art methods both qualitatively and quantitatively.
 The online demo will be released soon.

+NEWS (20/07/2022): We plan to release the online demo and our dataset soon in the next few days.
 <!-- ## Example
 ![teaser](figures/teaser.gif) -->